 Thoughts on baptism versus salvation by the gospel

 Why be baptized unless you believe?
 This is a simple yet essential question.
-And one does not believe unless they have heard the gospel of salvation.
-And the gospel on is the death and resurrection of Christ (1 cor.15:1-4), therefore with this biblical precedent baptism can’t be included as the gospel and cannot transfer any benefit that one gets from believing before they are baptized.
+And one does not, cannot believe unless they have heard the gospel of salvation.
+And the gospel is the message of the death and resurrection of Christ (1 Cor.15:1-4), therefore with this biblical precedent baptism can’t be included as the gospel and cannot transfer any benefit that one gets from believing before they are baptized.

-Baptism is something we do after we are saved to show our ownership, that we were willing to die to self (pick up the cross) to follow Jesus.
+Baptism is something we do AFTER we are saved to show our ownership, that we were willing to die to self (pick up our cross) to follow Jesus.

 There is only one way to enter into a relationship with God and have eternal life--that is through the Son.
 We come to God through His work He completed on the cross almost 2,000 years ago.
-We are reconciled to the Father by believing in the gospel, translated from the kingdom of Darkness into the kingdom of light, of His beloved Son.
-John 14:6 Jesus said to him, “I am the way, the truth, and the life.
+We are reconciled to the Father by believing in the gospel, translated from the kingdom of darkness into the kingdom of light, of His beloved Son.
+Jesus said, “I am the way, the truth, and the life.
 No one comes to the Father except through Me.”
-The central point is Jesus.
+(John 14:6).
+The central point is Jesus and the crucifixion.

 Man did not come up with the concept of sacrifice of blood sacrifice to appease God, God did.
-Man came up with other ways to make his own way either in addition or something completely different.
-That is why there are different religions and Christian cults.
+Man came up with other ways to make his own way either as an addition or something completely different.
+That is why there are so many different religions and Christian cults.

 The Bible says, "Believe in the Lord Jesus, and you will be saved" (Acts 16:31).
 Simple: but what does it mean to "believe on the Lord Jesus"?
 It means knowing yourself to be a sinner, and that Christ died for sinners.
-Repentance, it means abandoning all self-righteousness and self-confidence in your own works, or obedience’s to the law and have faith in Christ.
+It means abandoning all self-righteousness and self-confidence in your own works, or obedience’s to the law and have faith in Christ, in what he did.
 Casting yourself completely upon Him for your mercy and peace.
-It means exchanging your natural hatred and rebellion against God for a spirit of grateful submission to the will of Christ through the renewing of your heart by the Holy Spirit.
+It means exchanging your natural hatred and rebellion against God for a spirit of grateful submission to do the will of Christ through the renewing of your heart by the Holy Spirit.

 Paul's theology did not allow for any ability of water to save a soul.
 He made a distinction between baptism and preaching the Gospel in his epistles.

-Understanding sin, the sacrifice of Jesus and His resurrection, the gospel are essential to being a Christian.
+Understanding our sin ha separated us from God, the sacrifice of Jesus, His resurrection, which are the gospel are essential to becoming a Christian.